Daisuke Suzuki (shogi): Playing style and theoretical contributions

 Suzuki is considered to be one of the foremost specialists in the Ranging Rook opening.
 Suzuki and fellow ranging rook specialists Takeshi Fujii and Toshiaki Kubo are collectively referred to as the "Ranging Rook Big Three".

 Suzuki has also been recognized for his contributions to opening theory and received the 32nd Kōzō Masuda Award for the 2004–5 shogi year for his development of the New Quick Ishida attacking formation.

+On December 20, 2024, Suzuki became the 64th shogi professional to win 600 official games.

 Promotion history

 The promotion history for Suzuki is as follows: